wolkstein/OpenDroneMap-GCP_LIST.TXT-generator/README.md

 # Start Script
 Now you can run the script.
-Option -d enable debug output in gcp_list.txt file.
-Now, at the beginning of each row you will find the GCP Nr.
+Option -d enable debug output.
+This will additionally create an DEBUG-GCP_LIST.txt file.
+In this file at the beginning of each row you can find the GCP Nr.
 P1 - Pn.
 This will help you to check images if we really find the right positions.
 Option --min_match_count is default at 12.
 ```
 usage: gcp_txt_gen.py [-h] [-d] [--min_match_count MIN_MATCH_COUNT]